brandonmburroughs/machine_learning_nanodegree_capstone/project_proposal/project_proposal.md

 The application screening process at DonorsChoose.org is a great opportunity to apply machine learning.
 A supervised machine learning model could greatly speed up the screening process while providing a more consistent experience for the proposal submitters.
 Additionally, it could help direct the volunteer resources to the most relevant areas, such as proposals that are more complicated or need more assistance.

 # References

+Frame, W. Scott, Aruna Srinivasan, and Lynn Woosley.
+"The effect of credit scoring on small-business lending."
+Journal of money, credit and banking (2001): 813-825.

+Huang, Cheng-Lung, Mu-Chen Chen, and Chieh-Jen Wang.
+"Credit scoring with a data mining approach based on support vector machines."
+Expert systems with applications 33.4 (2007): 847-856.

+Tomczak, Jakub M., and Maciej Zięba.
+"Classification Restricted Boltzmann Machine for comprehensible credit scoring model."
+Expert Systems with Applications 42.4 (2015): 1789-1796.

 Kaggle DonorsChoose.org Application Screening: Competition Description. c2018.
 Kaggle Inc; [accessed 2018 Mar 25]. https://www.kaggle.com/c/donorschoose-application-screening#description